manheim/metalsmith-fetch/test/fixtures/file/src/one.md

 ---
-title: "Page One with a File"
+title: Page One with a File
-test: "file:./test/fixtures/file/test.json"
+test: file:./test/fixtures/file/test.json
 ---
 # Heading1